darylshaw/darylshaw.co.uk/_drafts/ga-branch-setup.md

 There are a few guides available from Netlify about using split testing and branch deploys to create private opt-in betas which is where I have taken inspiration from.

 What you do is create a new branch and deploy which will serve the branch on a unique URL.
-In this case [ga--darylshaw.netlify.app](https://ga--darylshaw.netlify.app/).
+In this case `ga--darylshaw.netlify.app`.
 Then you set up a split test between the new branch and production.
 But weight the test 100% to the production branch which means the user needs to opt in.

 Then there are a few bits to put together.